Kaljurand/K6nele/docs/android_things/README.md

 Note that the steps of downloading, installing and configuring of APKs can be executed by executing the script `setup-k6nele-on-things.sh`, which downloads the needed APKs (using `wget`), installs them to the current device (using `adb`), and configures them (using `adb`).
-The configuring consists of permission assignment (which is not needed if the device is going to be rebooted anyway), and running Kõnele's `GetPutPreferenceActivity` to change the Kõnele settings (which should be manually redone do change to the user's own preferences, e.g. the rewrite tables).
+The configuring consists of permission assignment (which is not needed if the device is going to be rebooted anyway), and running Kõnele's `GetPutPreferenceActivity` to change the Kõnele settings (e.g. installing rewrite tables).

 ### Pi